Lucew/fp_growth/README.md

     <a target="_blank" href="https://makeapullrequest.com" title="PRs Welcome"><img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg" alt=""></a>
 </p>

-# Pure Python FP Growth
+# Performant and Pure Python FP Growth
 This project is a simple and pure Python implementation of the FP-Grwoth algorithm used for knowledge discovery in databases.
 I implemented this as a learning example for recursive tree algorithms.